basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 service that generates its response by executing business logic on its state stored in persistent store).

+>**Brief Background on Riak**
+>
+> Basho Technologies started to develop Riak back in 2007 to solve an internal problem.
+We were, at the time, builing a web application that would require a database layer that afforded higher availability and scale out properties than any technology we knew of.
+So, we rolled our own.
+>
+>After using Riak in production for several successful applications that generated revenue, we decided to open source it and share our creation with the world.

 Traditionally production systems store their state in relational databases.
 For many of the more common usage patterns of state persistence, however, a relational database is a solution that is far from ideal.
 Most of these services only store and